pivotal/docs-tap/install-gitops/uninstall.hbs.md

 ## <a id='del-tap'></a>Delete Tanzu Sync Application

+>**Caution**

->**Caution** Deleting Tanzu Sync application will delete all associated resources of Tanzu Application Platform on the cluster.
+> - Deleting Tanzu Sync application removes all associated resources of Tanzu Application Platform on the cluster.

->**Warning** Please delete any Applications that have been installed manually into the `tap-install` namespace.
-Anything not managed by the GitOps installer could interfere with the deletion of TAP.
+> - You must delete any applications that were installed manually into the `tap-install` namespace.
+> Anything not managed by the GitOps installer might interfere with the deletion of Tanzu Application Platform.

 To delete Tanzu Sync Application, run: